THE CENTRAL NEW YORK

 The annual Karen DeCrow Award is presented to a member of the judiciary or legal profession who works to advance the principles that Karen promoted throughout her life.
 Candidates must meet geographic eligibility criteria for membership in the CNYWBA, but need not be a member of the CNYWBA.
 An awards subcommittee (convened and chaired by the Chair of the CNYWBA Standing Membership Committee) solicits nominations in February of each year.
 The subcommittee may solicit nominations from CNYWBA membership, local bar associations (OCBA, Federal, etc.), members of the judiciary or other community leaders as it sees fit.
 The Membership Chair will submit an award recommendation on the subcommittee’s behalf to the CNYWBA Board of Directors for a vote.

-The CNYWBA presents the award to the winner at an upcoming event.
-The winner is invited to attend the event with his or her family, and is asked to select the person he or she would like to have introduce them.
+The CNYWBA presents the award to the winner at its Annual Meeting in April.
+The winner is invited to attend the Annual Meeting with his or her family, and is asked to select the person he or she would like to have introduce them.
 The winner is presented with a commemorative plaque.
 CNYWBA will also issue such member communications, press releases and statements as may be appropriate to honor the recipient in the legal community as well as the community at large.

-Please submit your nomination(s) by March 1, 2020 to CNYWBA Membership Chair, Leah A. Witmer, at email@example.com.
+Please submit your nomination(s) by April 1, 2022 to CNYWBA Vice President, Leah A. Witmer, at email@example.com.
 Thank you.